harness/developer-hub/tutorials/cd-pipelines/vm/aws.md

 :::note

-You can also follow the [Install Harness delegate on Kubernetes or Docker](https://developer.harness.io/tutorials/platform/install-delegate/) tutorial to install the Kubernetes Delegate using the Helm, Terraform Helm Provider or Kubernetes manifest.
+You can also follow the [Install Harness delegate on Kubernetes or Docker](https://developer.harness.io/tutorials/platform/install-delegate/) tutorial to install the Kubernetes Delegate using Helm, the Terraform Helm Provider, or a Kubernetes manifest.

 :::